17 Best Knowledge Base Software in 2024

 Notion’s flexibility makes it popular for creating internal-facing wikis and knowledge systems, and they offer certified consultants who can help you set up your knowledge base.

-While not a knowledge base software itself, Whatfix is a robust Digital Adoption Platform that includes native integrations with your organization’s knowledge base systems – as well as document management software and intranets – allowing you to embed your company’s documentation directly into its apps.
+Whatfix is a robust Digital Adoption Platform that includes native integrations with your organization’s knowledge base systems, intranet, and other knowledge repositories, which enables you to embed your company’s documentation and knowledge directly into its applications and digital workplaces.

 The platform offers a unique feature that lets you aggregate your existing knowledge base by displaying your documentation in a self-help widget – allowing users to search for questions to their product support directly in the app.